dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Fluid and PET biomarkers for amyloid pathology in Alzheimer's disease
 - **year:** 2019
 - **url:** <https://www.semanticscholar.org/paper/de68257ebd2a50542a2af064f3f73dbf296ba253>
-- **abstract:** S2 TL;DR: Fluid and PET biomarkers for Aβ and their application are discussed, indicating that sensitive, specific and robust biomarkers to identify brain amyloidosis are central in AD research.
+- **abstract:** *TL;DR:* Fluid and PET biomarkers for Aβ and their application are discussed, indicating that sensitive, specific and robust biomarkers to identify brain amyloidosis are central in AD research.
 - **journal:** Molecular and Cellular Neuroscience
 - **volume:** 97
 - **pages:** 3-17